Generic selectors

 South Stand at Fratton Park

-The main stand at Fratton Park is the South Stand which houses the dressing rooms and Director's Box, and home supporters.
-It has a 4,856 capacity.
+The main stand at Fratton Park is the South Stand, which houses the dressing rooms, director's Box, and home supporters.
+It has a capacity of 4,856.

 North Stand at Fratton Park

-The North Stand is opposite the main stand, also along the touchline.
+The North Stand is opposite the main stand and along the touchline.
 It hosts home fans, with a huge 8,147 capacity over two tiers.

 Milton End at Fratton Park

-The Milton End is currently undergoing huge reconstruction and renovation.
+The Milton End is currently undergoing massive reconstruction and renovation.
 It was opened in 1905 and is behind the east goal.
-Home and away fans sit here, with a 3,196 capacity.
+Home and away fans sit here, and the stadium has a capacity of 3,196.

 Fratton End at Fratton Park

 The Fratton End is where Portsmouth's most vociferous home supporters can be found.
-The 4,700-capacity stand is behind the west goal and was opened in October 1997.
+The 4,700-capacity stand, which opened in October 1997, is behind the west goal.

 Fratton Park redevelopment